 A Veggie-full and Deliciously Healthy Soup

 I was never one of those kids that didn't like to eat their veggies, funny enough.
 I've always actually quite enjoyed them, crunching and munching on them whether cooked or raw!

 So naturally, comfy-cozy vegetable soup has always been one of my favorite homemade soups, because it is loaded with all sorts of wonderfully colorful veggies gently simmered in a light yet gloriously flavorful broth—so belly warming and healthy, two of the best possible combinations!

-I grew up eating homemade vegetable soup prepared by my mom's loving hands, and always enjoyed every soothing bite.
-It was filled with whatever vegetables she had on hand that she wanted to make sure to use up while they were still fresh, as well as lots of herbs and seasonings.
+I grew up eating vegetable soup prepared by my mom's loving hands, and always enjoyed every soothing bite.
+It was filled with whatever vegetables she had on hand she wanted to make sure to use up while they were still fresh, as well as lots of herbs and seasonings.

 It's a stellar way to make tasty use of the veggies that are begging to be used up in that veggie drawer in the fridge!

 And since a good vegetable soup needs little else than an array of vegetables, some rich vegetable stock or broth (you can even use chicken stock or broth for more flavor), a couple of good pinches of seasoning, and a fresh, colorful and flavorful sprinkle of fresh herbs to finish, it typically only takes about 20 minutes to prepare.